Q. Which airport should I fly into for this tour?

 You should have good balance as you’ll be walking around a sometimes rocky boat.
 This could be in your cabin, your bathroom/shower or around the ship in general.
 The rule of thumb is to always be holding on to something (other than a drink!).

-Getting in and out of the zodiacs requires some agility and balance as well.
-If the sea is even a little rough, there will be some bouncing, not only as you get in and out of the zodiac, but also while it’s crossing the water.
+Getting in and out of the Zodiacs requires some agility and balance as well.
+If the sea is even a little rough, there will be some bouncing, not only as you get in and out of the Zodiac, but also while it’s crossing the water.

 Once on land, you’ll likely be immediately walking in snow or on a rocky path to get to the snow.
 Depending on the day’s activities, you might be wearing either snowshoes or the boots that are on loan to you for the week.